The Ultimate Patriot Power Cell Review

 The fastest way to recharge your 4 Patriot Power Cell is to plug it into a wall outlet (with the AC power chord).
 Alternatively, the Patriot Power Cell will charge itself with its eye-catching built in solar panel.
 However, the solar panel may be extremely inefficient, to the point where it's almost just for show (more on this later).

 The Patriot Power Cell is made by 4Patriots, an American company that sells survival gear such as dehydrated meals, flashlights, and water filtration systems.
 We have previously reviewed the company’s Patriot Power Generator in-depth, which is sort of like a larger, more capable Patriot Power.

 4Patriots is based in Nashville, Tennessee and cites “freedom and self-reliance” as their core purpose and mission.
-To learn more about the company and to see their products, you can visit their website here.
+You can learn more about the company and see all of their products on their website.